BYUCS452S2020/Werewolves-Game/README.md

 Potential Prototype: This might be made as an app or a web app.
 Up for discussion in pros and cons

 ## Team
 I'm looking for one to two other people to join the team.
-(Zhi-hao has agreed to join)
+(Zhi-hao and Jordi have agreed to join)

 ## SQL